Inferring neuronal couplings from spiking data using a systematic procedure with a statistical criterion: Results

-\para{Cultured neuronal networks (Experimental data)} We also study cultured neuronal systems introduced in \cite{isomura2015signal} to demonstrate the applicability of our methods to real systems.
-Rat cortical neurons were cultured in a micro well so that they were likely to connect asymmetrically to clockwise neighboring cells, which provides a similar condition to that of the Izhikevich model in Fig. \ref{fig:izhikevich_model}.
-Spontaneous spiking activities of neurons were recorded from 64 electrodes of a multi-electrode array, where the measurement time is $\Delta t=40\,\mathrm{\mu s}$ and the whole time length used here is $120\,\mathrm{s}$.
-Spike sorting \cite{takekawa2010accurate} was subsequently applied to the recording data and 100 neurons were identified.
+We study a cultured neuronal system introduced in \citep{isomura2015signal} to demonstrate the applicability of our methods in real systems.
+Rat cortical neurons were cultured in a microwell plate so that they were likely to asymmetrically connect to clockwise neighboring cells, as shown in Fig. \ref{fig:experimental_condition}.
+This provides a similar condition to that of the Izhikevich model on the chain, which is studied in Sec. \ref{sec:inference_izhikevich}.
+Spontaneous spiking neuron activity was recorded from 64 electrodes of a multi-electrode array.
+The measurement time was $\Delta t=40\,\mathrm{\mu s}$ and the time length of the data used here was $120\,\mathrm{s}$.
+Spike sorting \citep{takekawa2010accurate} was subsequently applied to the recorded data and 100 neurons were identified.

+Generally, we do not precisely know the underlying connectivity in real neuronal systems, which provides uncertainty regarding the accuracy of inference methods.
+However, this favorable situation allows us to easily confirm the validation of the inference methods due to the physical circular restriction of the synaptic connections.

-The spike raster plot during 1 second is exhibited in Fig. \ref{fig:clutured} (a).
-The means of the gross mutual information over the all pairs are plotted in (b).
-In this case, an almost unimodal shape is also observed.
-Setting $\Delta\tau=4\,\mathrm{ms}$, which almost maximizes the mutual information, we proceeded to perform the inverse asymmetric Ising inference and pick up the relevant interactions as in the Izhikevich models.
-In (c), the bold diagonal outline appears.
-This implies a chain-like structure, which precisely estimates the experimentally designed neuronal network structure \cite{isomura2015signal}.
-The ratios of the estimated coupling-types between pairs except for the absence are shown in (d).
-In this setting, the one-way paths with the excitatory and inhibitory couplings can be observed while some excitatory-excitatory couplings are estimated.
-We also show the counterpart results by the symmetric inference methods in (e-g).
-A similar chain-like network structure is inferred, although the coupling plot (f) tends to be noisier and finer structures in couplings are missed.
+The spike raster plot during $1\,\mathrm{s}$ is exhibited in Fig. \ref{fig:clutured} (a).
+Gross mutual information for five different periods is plotted in Fig. \ref{fig:clutured} (b).
+An almost unimodal shape is also observed, where the locations of the peaks are robust.
+We set $\Delta\tau=4\,\mathrm{ms}$ (where $1.81\%$ spike bins contain more than one spike), which almost maximizes the mutual information, and proceed to perform the inverse asymmetric Ising inference and pick up the relevant interactions, similar to the Izhikevich models.
+The bold diagonal outline appears Fig. \ref{fig:clutured} (c), where the neuronal indices are set following the locations of the corresponding electrodes as in \citep{isomura2015signal}.
+This indicates a chain-like structure, which precisely reproduces the experimentally designed neuronal network structure \citep{isomura2015signal}.
+Therefore, our statistical inference captures the underlying physiological couplings.
+The ratios of the estimated coupling-types between pairs, except for the absent pairs, are shown in Fig. \ref{fig:clutured}(d).
+In this setting, the majority of the estimated connections are the one-way paths with excitatory couplings while some excitatory-excitatory couplings and inhibitory one-way paths are also estimated.
+These results reproduce the actual asymmetric structure and are consistent with the physiological property of \textit{in vitro} networks, such as the ratio of the excitatory and inhibitory neurons that has been previously reported \citep{marom2002development}.